DodekaHydra/arcane.gl/README.md

 Select a song from the dropdown list.

-        Mandala and Surge are most reactive, Gemini is a minimalistic edge case, Pockets is a bass-heavy edge case.
+        Paradise Circus is most reactve; Mandala and Surge are full spectrum; Gemini is a minimalistic edge case.

 Volume is controlled by a slider.
 Clear button doesn't work properly.